amandaleee/rectangles-drawing/readme.md

 * http://www.sparknotes.com/math/algebra1/graphingequations/section4.rhtml - checking my math around slope
 * http://jsfiddle.net/HBZBQ/ a fiddle that tracks mouse position, not sure if this works in all browsers.
 * docs on event.which https://api.jquery.com/event.which/ because it's kinda dangerous to just copy stuff from fiddles and then assume it's going to work.
+* http://stackoverflow.com/questions/14651306/get-mouse-position-within-div offset relative to canvas, not to full document.

 ### notes/pseudocode